MicrosoftDocs/VBA-Docs/access/Concepts/Settings/set-form-report-and-control-properties-in-visual-basic.md

 **[Form](../../../api/Access.Form.md)**, **[Report](../../../api/Access.Report.md)**, and **[Control](../../../api/Access.Control.md)** objects are Microsoft Access objects.
 You can set properties for these objects from within a **Sub**, **Function**, or event procedure.
 You can also set properties for form and report sections.

-## To set a property of a form or report
+## Set a property of a form or report

 Refer to the individual form or report within the **[Forms](../../../api/Access.Forms.md)** or **[Reports](../../../api/Access.Reports.md)** collection, followed by the name of the property and its value.
 For example, to set the **Visible** property of the Customers form to **True** (-1), use the following line of code: